louthy/csharp-monad/README.md

                 return option.Value();
         }
 ```
 `HasValue()` and `Value()` will both cause the LINQ expression above to be invoked.
-Therefore you end up doing twice as much work for no reason.
+Therefore you end up doing the same computation twice.
 You can mitigate this by invoking the result once:
 ```C#
         Option<T> option = from x in DoSomething() from y in DoSomethingElse()